neil-edelman/boxes/doc/readme.md

 ## Fixme

+* `array.h` has been transformed by `ARRAY_NON_STATIC`.
+Do the others.
+* `to_string.h` is awkward… do the thing that is in the file.
+* I never thought about prototypes for `cdoc`, ohno.
 * `cdoc` gives errors about not finding stuff, even though it works.
 Establish firm rules on the current directory.
 I don't know what I was thinking.
+Give a clear direction of where it will search.
+* Get `cdoc` to recognize `.svg`.
+* `cdoc` should be named `boxdoc`?
+So that people don't confuse this with an actual parser.
 * `graph.h` HAS_GRAPH_H?
 Turns out, graphs are great for all sorts of things, not just testing.
+Actually, automate it with C++17.
-* Maybe deque will be useful? a linked list of nodes of increasing size, starts at 64, starts at 1/3 the way in.
+* Maybe deque will be useful? a linked list of nodes of increasing size, starts at 64, starts at 1/3 the way in. `DEQUE_HEAP_ONLY`.
+This would be great for `cdoc`—cringe on `index_array`.
 * Maybe more error reporting goes in `box.h`?
 I'm hesitant because people have their own way to do it, but a static array of chars for `to_string` is already there.
 * Rethink `compare.h` and `iterate.h`.
 These are the first things I did, and it's problematic.
-* Get `cdoc` to recognize `.svg`.
+More granularity.
 * The private-public forwarding all the functions is super-awkward, way too much work, and not sustainable.
 I do want one to be able to choose the bare minimum for optimization.
 * 1-based height on tree and trie.
 * Have trunk (root), contiguous bough, branch, leaf, same in tree and trie.